keithbuhler/keithbuhler.github.io/assets/scraps/Buhler-CV oct 17.md

 ### RESEARCH
 *Specialization*: Ethics, metaethics.
-*Competence*:  Ancient, philosophy of mind, philosophy of religion,  bioethics, and applied ethics.
+*Competence*: History of philosophy (especially ancient, medieval), philosophy of mind, philosophy of religion,  bioethics, and applied ethics.

 ### EDUCATION

 Ph.D.
-Philosophy, University of Kentucky (in progress, defense scheduled for 2016)
+Philosophy, University of Kentucky (defense scheduled for 2016)
 M.A.
 Philosophy, University of Kentucky, 2015
 M.A.
 Applied Orthodox Theology, University of Lebanon, 2014
 B.A.
 Humanities, Biola University, 2004